Anupama Chopra

 Anupama Vinod Chopra is an Indian author, journalist and film critic who served as the festival director of the MAMI Mumbai Film Festival from 2015 to 2023.
 She is also the founder and editor of the now-defunct digital platform Film Companion, which offered a curated look at cinema with an emphasis on Indian film.
 She has written several books on Indian cinema and has been a film critic for NDTV and India Today, as well as the Hindustan Times.
-She also hosted a weekly film review show, The Front Row With Anupama Chopra, on Star World.
+She hosted a weekly film review show, The Front Row With Anupama Chopra, on Star World.
 She won the 2000 National Film Award for Best Book on Cinema for her first book Sholay: The Making of a Classic.
-Chopra joined the Indian iteration of the film journalism outlet The Hollywood Reporter in 2024, launched domestically in the same year by the RP Sanjiv Goenka Group.
+Chopra joined the Indian outlet of The Hollywood Reporter as it was launched in 2024.

 Early life and background

 Born as Anupama Chandra in Calcutta, India to Chandra Prasad family, she has also lived in Badayun, a city in Uttar Pradesh.
 Her father, Navin Chandra, was the eldest among his siblings.
 Anupama's grandfather, originally from Delhi, was an executive with Union Carbide in Kolkata.
 Her mother, Kamna Chandra, was a scriptwriter who wrote dialogue for such films as Prem Rog (1982) and Chandni (1989).
 Chopra grew up with her brother and sister in Mumbai, where her family lived in the Nepean Sea Road neighbourhood, and then in Cuffe Parade.
 Her sister, Tanuja Chandra, is an Indian film director and screenwriter; her brother, Vikram Chandra, is a novelist, who splits his time between California and India.
 She also lived in Hong Kong for several years as a teenager.
 She graduated from St. Xavier's College, Mumbai with a BA in English Literature in 1987.

 Later, Chopra earned her MA in journalism from Northwestern University's Medill School of Journalism.
 She won the Harrington Award for "academic excellence and promise for success in the field of magazine journalism" while at Medill.
 She later said, "Film journalism was untouchable at the time.
 Everybody was ashamed and nobody wanted to admit that I worked for movies."